 In the fall during a school day, all freshmen will take the PSAT9, all sophomores will take the PSAT10, and all juniors with take the National Merit Scholarship Qualifying Test (NMSQT) to establish a baseline measurement for college readiness before the spring of their junior year.
 In addition, all juniors will be eligible to compete for recognition and scholarships through the National Merit Scholarship Program and access to over $180 million in worldwide scholarship opportunities.

 And with the Kahn Academy partnership, Amherst students will use their PSAT baseline scores to create an official SAT practice program that is tailored and personalized for each student.
 For more information about the suite of SAT assessments and Kahn Academy, please view the information below:

 Official SAT practice on Kahn Academy Video

-Michael Molnar is the Executive Director of Educational Services in the Amherst Exempted Village School District.
-Michael oversees the Technology Department and Special Education Department and is directly responsible for Amherst's Gifted and Talented, Resident Educator, and Title I programs.
+Michael Molnar is the Assistant Superintendent in the Amherst Exempted Village School District.
+Michael oversees the Technology Department and is directly responsible for Amherst's Gifted and Talented, Resident Educator, and Title I programs.
 Michael leads the district's Appraisal Review Committee and manages the areas of curriculum and instruction, testing and assessments, and professional development.

 Before coming to Amherst, Michael was the principal of Hilltop Elementary School in the Beachwood City School District for six years.
 He served as principal of Tennyson Elementary School in the Sheffield-Sheffield Lake City School District for four years and was a 2/3 Multiage Teacher at Crestwood Elementary School in the Elyria City School District for five years.